entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character 173 in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Friedman (2007, char.
+> - Clement *et al.* (2024): "Friedman (2007, char.
 31) mentioned that the trajectory of the supraorbital canals resembles a lyre in dorsal view in *Styloichthys*, *Euporosteus*, *Latimeria* and numerous coelacanths and sarcopterygians.
 It is considered to be a derived condition shared by *Styloichthys*, Dipnomorpha and Tetrapodomorpha (Friedman, 2007).
 The lyre-shape is owing to a medial curvature followed by a lateral trajectory of the supraorbital canal at the most anterior level of the snout."

 > - The coding of *Qujingodus* is 1.